 - Custom multilayer spacer structures

-The goal is to help customers avoid the real problems that cause offset: unstable thickness, adhesive movement, poor edge quality, compression failure, and assembly misalignment.
+The goal is to help customers avoid the real problems that cause offset: unstable thickness, adhesive movement, poor edge quality, compression failure and assembly misalignment.

 Conclusion